seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 A diagram of this system would be:

-{% include content_illustration.html image="di-techniques/subscriber-registry.png" alt="Subscriber registry" %}
+{% include content_illustration.html image="ioc-techniques/subscriber-registry.png" alt="Subscriber registry" %}

-Notice that in this case, *main* doesn't need to know about the registry --- instead, it's the subscribers elsewhere in the system that write to it.
+Notice that in this case, ``main`` doesn't need to know about the registry --- instead, it's the subscribers elsewhere in the system that write to it.

 #### Subscribing to events